vsouza/awesome-ios/README.md

 * [LTHPasscodeViewController](https://github.com/rolandleth/LTHPasscodeViewController) - An iOS passcode lockscreen replica (from Settings), with TouchID and simple (variable length) / complex support.
 * [iOS-App-Security-Class](https://github.com/karek314/iOS-App-Security-Class) - Simple class to check if iOS app has been cracked, being debugged or enriched with custom dylib and as well detect jailbroken environment.
 * [BiometricAuth](https://github.com/vasilenkoigor/BiometricAuth) - Simple framework for biometric authentication (via TouchID) in your application 🔶
+* [SAPinViewController](https://github.com/siavashalipour/SAPinViewController) - Simple and easy to use default iOS PIN screen.
+This simple library allows you to draw a fully customisable PIN screen same as the iOS default PIN view.
+My inspiration to create this library was form THPinViewController, however SAPinViewController is completely implemented in Swift.
+Also the main purpose of creating this library was to have simple, easy to use and fully customisable PIN screen. 🔶

 #### Encryption
 * [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.